acbarker19/CSC220-Calendar/README.md

 # Calendar
-Creates multiple versions of a calendar with events.
+Creates multiple versions of a calendar with events

+Some code is supplied by Dr. James Klayder and modified by Alec Barker.
+Some helper files are used that were created for Princeton University's CS department.

 To use the program, run main/CalendarFrame.java